mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 * **Design Endpoint - automatic update of endpoints**
     When you delete a decorator, **endpoints will update automatically**.

+* **Design CRUD - fixed proceId deletion**
+    The configuration bug that was deleting `projectId` on CRUD has been fixed.

 * **Design - forms allow white-spaces**
     You can now enter **white-spaces at the beginning, in the middle and at the end of forms** without an error message appearing.